krispyking24/python-code/README.md

-I did have more but I deleated them months ago and can't get them back
+I did have more but I deleted them months ago and can't get them back